 8.12.2.1 General

-The purpose of the Location Reporting Failure Indication procedure is to allow the NG-RAN node to inform the AMF that the Location Reporting Control procedure has failed.
+The purpose of the Location Reporting Failure Indication procedure is to allow the NG-RAN node to inform the AMF that the location reporting request contained in the Location Reporting Control procedure, the Handover Resource Allocation procedure or the Initial Context Setup procedurehas failed.
 The procedure uses UE-associated signalling.

 8.12.2.2 Successful Operation